My niece is showing me how it’s done. In fact, she’s showing us all.

 And she isn’t even in high school yet!
 Nor has she read a single book on letting go of fear or building self-esteem!

-For the past three summers, she bypassed the hours-for-dollars path of the typical tween, and created leverage instead.
+For the past three summers, she bypassed the hours-for-dollars path of the typical neonate, and created leverage instead.
 She combined her skills and talents (Babysitting, Creativity, and Enthusiasm) with a market need (Moms with bored kids who are driving them crazy).
 She created a week-long “Groovy Girls Day Camp” 8 year old girls in her neighborhood.
 The day camp happened at her house.

 She built the Groovy Girls camp around fun activities.
 Each day was dedicated to a different topic: “Candy Day,” “Fashion Day,” etc. There were projects completed, videos made, pictures taken, prizes awarded.
 She taught them, led them, and made them happy.
 She even posted everything on a website that she created from a basic template – so that at the end of each day, parents could see pictures of their little girls, and get reports on the day’s activities.